 The ongoing use of herbicide will not be required provided grazing or slashing is provided to control grass growth and achieve general housekeeping objectives.

-Insecticide will not be required as these plants are not subject to major insect pest infestations.
+Insecticide will not be required as these plants are not subject to significant insect pest infestations.

 There is no need to use miticides to control Varroa as we don’t have that pest in Australia despite a recent incursion in Queensland.